 Statistics Canada and Employment and Social Development Canada (ESDC) are the major sources of government labour market information.
 Both departments have labour information at the national, regional and local levels.
 Statistics Canada watches unemployment numbers by:

 ESDC runs a labour market information service.
 It has information on local labour markets across Canada.

 For More Information

-- Ontario Job Futures - Has an overview of Ontario's employment patterns, information on major trends in the economy and occupational profiles.
+- Ontario's Labour Market - Has an overview of Ontario's employment patterns, information on major trends in the economy and occupational profiles.

-- Working in Canada Tool - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.
+- Job Bank - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.

-- Industry Canada - A very large and useful site that can be used as a research source for small businesses and people looking for labour market information.
+- Innovation, Science and Economic Development Canada - A very large and useful site that can be used as a research source for small businesses and people looking for labour market information.
 Includes industry profiles, and information on importing and exporting of products and much more.

 - Employability Skills 2000+ [PDF] - Describes the critical skills that employers look for.
 Developed by the Conference Board of Canada.